 Passive House Standard

-When you are thinking about building your home according to the passive house standard you should aim for a u-value of 1.4-1.5 for the Melbourne client.
-However, for the passive house projects we are working on we are importing triple glazed windows from Europe with an u-value of 0.6-0.7.
+When you are thinking about building your home according to the passive house standard you should aim for a u-value of 1.4-1.5 for the Melbourne climate.
+Having said that.
+The more glazing you have or if the orientation is not ideal.
+You might need triple glazing with an u-value of 0.6-0.7.
+Ideally go for certified passive house windows.
+To make sure there aren’t any hidden thermal breakes within the frames.